-Competitive employee compensation is critical, so it is important to know how competitive salaries are based on position and location.
+Competitive employee compensation is critical to a cohesive recruiting strategy, so it is important to know how competitive salaries are based on position and location.
 Additionally, millennials show a deep interest in benefits, not only the standard medical, dental, etc., but benefits that align with their values.

 Millennials are deeply concerned with employer-led investment options.
 According to one survey, 80 percent of millennials expect an employer to offer a retirement savings plan, 91 percent currently contribute to a 401(k) or IRA, and one-fifth of millennial respondents rank retirement savings as their number one financial priority.